-However, if your dog is in pain and you are wondering what you can give him at home for pain relief, keep reading.
+However, if your puppy is in pain and you are wondering what you can give him at home for pain relief, keep reading.

 Panosteitis Home Remedy

-If Pano is the diagnosis, the following is a nutritional panosteitis home remedy that has been used within the mastiff community for many, many years with tremendous success.
-It has been used both as a preventative and a panosteitis treatment once a puppy starts showing symptoms.
+If Pano is the diagnosis, the following is a nutritional formula that has been used within the mastiff community for many, many years with tremendous success.
+Patti Groppetti, a long time Mastiff breeder is credited with coming up with this recipe and from whom I have permission to post it for you here.
+It has been used both as a preventative and a pano treatment once a Mastiff or other large breed puppy starts showing symptoms.

-NOTE: I will say again that this formula DOES NOT take the place of the advice of your veterinarian.
+NOTE: Feeding this nutritional formula DOES NOT take the place of the advice of your veterinarian.
 I provide it as an adjunct to, not a replacement for, qualified medical advice.